top of page

 Educator

-In 2023, Victor started teaching Beginning Piano Classes for the renowned Carnegie Mellon Prepatory School of Music.
+In 2023, Victor started teaching Beginning Piano Classes for the renowned Carnegie Mellon Preparatory School of Music.
 Since starting at CMU, he has taught and lead numerous group classes of beginning students ranging 5-7, as well as providing those students with individual private lessons.

 Outside of teaching with the Prep School, Victor also manages his own private studio for piano, music theory, and composition lessons.